-- Position in the family, for example, the oldest child may be burdened with responsibilities for the younger children or the younger child spends his life trying to catch up with an older sibling;
+- Position in the family.
+For example, the oldest child may be burdened with responsibilities for the younger children or the younger child spends his life trying to catch up with an older sibling.

 For additional help see Helping Your Child With Socialization.

-When One Sibling is Handicapped
+When One Sibling is Disabled

 When One Sibling Is Gifted

 Different people, including gifted children, have abilities and talents in different areas.
 Talk openly about this reality with your children so they can begin to develop appropriate expectations for themselves.
 You can do this by comparing your own strengths with those of your husband/wife or other family members or friends.
 There are two important points to be emphasized:

 It’s also okay to mention your weaknesses.
-This can be especially effective if there is something you don’t do as well as your non-gifted youngster. (“I wish I could make brownies as good as yours.”)
+This can be especially effective if there is something you don’t do as well as your non-gifted child (e.g.,”I wish I could make brownies as well as yours.”).

-Some Useful Behavior Management Strategies
+Some Useful Sibling Conflict Resolution Strategies

 Common Mistakes Parents Make in Managing Sibling Rivalry

-- Taking sides such as attempting to punish the child who is at fault, usually the one seen pounding on the other child.
-(How long has this child put up with the taunting of the other child before taking drastic measures?)
+- Taking sides, such as attempting to punish the child who is at fault, (usually the one seen pounding on the other child).
+How long has this child put up with the taunting of the other child before taking drastic measures?

 Simple Parenting Techniques That Work